suphawadeeth/expense_tracker/emergency_fund/README.md

-# Emergency Fund Calculator
+# Emergency Fund Planner

-The Emergency Fund Calculator is a Python program designed to assist you in determining the amount you should set aside for your emergency fund.
-This program extends from the previous work, "Expense Tracker."
+The Emergency Fund Planner is a Python program designed to assist you in analyzing your emergency fund status and planning to achieve your financial goals.
+This program is an extension of the previous work, "Expense Tracker."

 ## Assess Your Spending Status